Calculation of Epidemic First Passage and Peak Time Probability Distributions: Discussion

 The advantage of using our methods is threefold: Firstly, we show in Figure \ref{fig:convergence} that, for reaching a large number of cases, our methods approximate the true FPT distribution better than the distribution obtained via the Gillespie algorithm when only $10^3$ trajectories are simulated.
 Secondly, our methods provide explicit expressions for the approximate distributions of both the number of cases and the hitting times, which gives greater mathematical insight than simulation alone.
 Finally, our approach is well suited to model calibration, particularly when estimates of the FPT distribution are needed for many different combinations of parameter choices.
 Even compared to only $10^3$ trajectories obtained via the Gillespie algorithm, our methods require much less computation time to approximate the FPT distribution (see Table \ref{tab:comp_time}).
 Whilst not as close to the true underlying FPT distribution as the non-central $\chi^2$, the Gaussian Process approximation offers an advantage over the non~=central $\chi^2$ in that it is straightforwardly applicable to a wider range of processes than the ones considered in this paper.
 In particular, the authors are currently working to apply these approximations to multi~=type branching processes, but we also envisage that our Gaussian Process approximation will be useful in time-inhomogeneous settings and for more general branching processes.

 We have applied our results for the FPT distribution to calculate the peak time for an epidemic that evades extinction in the early growth phase.
-However, our results can be applied in a much broader context than simply in mathematical epidemiology; indeed, branching processes have been used to model the growth of cell populations, multi~=strain dynamics, phylogenetic trees as well as many other processes in biology and physics \cite{uecker2014evolutionary, dyson2021possible, hohna2016tess, arino2022bistability}.
+We have also shown that our results can be readily applied to extensions of the simple SIR model where, for example, heterogeneity in the susceptibility of hosts is included.
+These extensions do not significantly change the early dynamics of the epidemic, and so our results for the First Passage Time distribution are still valid in these cases.
+Furthermore, we anticipate that our results can be applied in a much broader context than simply in mathematical epidemiology; indeed, branching processes have been used to model the growth of cell populations, multi~=strain dynamics, phylogenetic trees as well as many other processes in biology and physics \cite{dyson2021possible, uecker2014evolutionary, hohna2016tess, arino2022bistability, kimmel2015branching}.

-Our methods presented in this paper enhance modelling of epidemics by accounting for the uncertainty in the peak timing, but they can also help modellers to quantify the uncertainty due to parameter choices.
+Our methods presented in this paper enhance epidemic modelling by accounting for the uncertainty in the peak timing, but they can also help modellers to quantify the uncertainty due to parameter choices.
 Our results are obtained in only a fraction of the computation time taken to simulate the peak timing distribution using the full stochastic SIR model, which makes our methods more suitable for conducting grid searches of parameter space in order to quantify the parameter uncertainty in key model outcomes.
 We anticipate these approximations being used for scenario planning, where a number of different potential outcomes need to be considered in order to provide insights for operational planning.
 In particular, our results enhance deterministic models in this respect by providing a time window in which the peak number of infections is likely to occur.